-- Designated disabled parking spaces in the main car park - Accessible toilet facilities - 2 lifts available - The Campus grounds and outdoor learning are accessible for all children.
+- Designated disabled parking spaces in the main car park. - Accessible toilet facilities throughout the Campus. - Two lifts situated on the lower level to provide access to the upper levels. - The Campus grounds and outdoor learning are accessible for all children.